mainwp/mainwp-child-reports/readme.txt

 The MainWP Child Report plugin tracks changes to Child sites for the Client Reports Extension.

-**The plugin is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the [MainWP Client Reports Extension](https://extensions.mainwp.com/product/mainwp-client-reports-extension/).**

 == Description ==

-**Note: This plugin requires PHP 5.3 or higher to be activated.**
+**Note: This plugin requires PHP 5.3 or higher to be activated and is only useful if you are using [MainWP](https://wordpress.org/plugins/mainwp/) and the [MainWP Client Reports Extension](https://extensions.mainwp.com/product/mainwp-client-reports-extension/).**

 Install the [MainWP Child Plugin](https://wordpress.org/plugins/mainwp-child/) plugin first.